lwjohnst86/analyzing-cohorts-course/chapter3.md

 ```

 `@instructions`
 - The number size can be a problem.
-Use `I()` to divide centered cholesterol by 100.
-But that in the formula.
+Use `I()` to divide centered cholesterol by 100, and use in the formula.

 `@hint`
 - The formula should be `got_cvd ~ I(centered_total_cholesterol / 100) + (1 | subject_id)`.